 Fibromun

 Fibromun (L19TNF) is a fully-human immunomodulatory product consisting of the L19 antibody and TNF (a strong pro-inflammatory cytokine).
-(Recombinant TNF has so far been approved only for certain clinical applications.)
+Recombinant TNF has so far been approved only for certain clinical applications.

 Fibromun has previously been studied in clinical trials as monotherapy for systemic administration in patients with solid tumors and in melanoma patients using the Isolated Limb-Perfusion procedure.

-In preclinical models of sarcoma, Fibromun has, when combined with doxorubicin or dacarbazine (which are standard therapies for first line and third line sarcoma, respectively), cured all treated animals .
-Based on the encouraging results observed in the phase Ib study conducted in patients with metastatic Soft Tissue Sarcoma, three clinical trials with registration potential have started in Europe and in the United States.
+In preclinical models of sarcoma, Fibromun has, when combined with doxorubicin or dacarbazine (which are standard therapies for first line and third line sarcoma, respectively), cured all treated animals.

 Fibromun has also shown promising activity in orthotopic mouse models of glioblastoma and in high-grade glioma patients (studies performed in collaboration with the University Hospital Zurich).
-On the basis of the promising results observed in a phase I/II monotherapy study in patients with recurrent glioma, two clinical studies with registration potential have recently been started in newly diagnosed and in recurrent glioblastoma patients, respectively.
+On the basis of the promising results observed in a phase I/II monotherapy study in patients with recurrent glioma, three clinical trials with registration potential in newly diagnosed and in recurrent glioblastoma patients are currently ongoing in Europe and in the United States.

 ONGOING CLINICAL TRIALS